Create an Object Storage key

 Accounts with negative balances can't access this operation.

-When creating an Object Storage key, specify one or more data centers (regions) where you want to create and manage Object Storage buckets.
+When creating an Object Storage key, name the specific data centers (regions) where you want to create and manage Object Storage buckets.

 • Use the bucket_access array instead to grant management access, per bucket.